 Efficiency is often the lowest-cost source of energy available.

-Energize Arizona serves as the community outreach hub for education and research findings related to energy efficiency in the built environment from the Energize Phoenix team at Arizona State University’s Global Institute of Sustainability.
+Energize Arizona serves as the community outreach hub for education and research findings related to energy efficiency in the built environment from the Energize Phoenix team at Arizona State University’s Julie Ann Wrigley Global Institute of Sustainability.

 If you are a policymaker, energy efficiency program manager, researcher or contractor anywhere, you will find a library of valuable knowledge under “Policy Options”, “Research”, and “Resources” to help you make better decisions.

-This report is the second in a series of three to be published annually by the Global Institute of Sustainability at ASU on behalf of the Energize Phoenix project.
+This is the third report published by the Institute of Sustainability at ASU on behalf of the Energize Phoenix project.
 The purpose of the reports is to cumulatively present results and lessons learned from a large-scale effort to create and sustain energy efficiency in a diverse urban corridor in the city of Phoenix.

 Residential Energy Savings Tips